MaterializeInc/materialize/doc/user/content/sql/create-source/text-kafka.md

 ---
 title: "CREATE SOURCE: Text or bytes over Kafka"
-description: "Learn how to connect Materialize to an Avro-formatted Kafka topic"
+description: "Learn how to connect Materialize to an text- or byte-formatted Kafka topic"
 menu:
   main:
     parent: 'create-source'